What does Blaise mean?

 (male) Blaice, Blaide, ..

-Blaise is not a popular first name for males but a very popular surname or last name for all people (#15917 out of 88799, Top 18%) (2000 U.S. Demographics)
+Blaise is an unusual first name for men but a very prominent surname for all people (#15317 out of 150436, Top 10%).
+(2000 U.S. Demographics)